opengeospatial/CityGML-3.0Encodings/README.md

 Characteristics and requirements

 CityGML can represent complete environments or disconnected pieces, including generic elements such as trees or road signs.
 A representation of a complete environment is called a [complete] *model*.
 Complete models are required for all use cases except visualisation.
 It is highly recommended that any model of an environment be a complete model.
 A representation of a disconnected piece is called a *fragment*.
-Fragments may be physically stored as discrete elements, for example individual files, but these elements are only suitable as components of complete models.
+Fragments may be physically stored as discrete elements, for example individual files, but these elements are only suitable for use as components of complete models.

 Resources
 --